geeek-io/geeek-template-devcontainer/mcps/README.md

 The script performs the following steps:
 1. Locates the corresponding server directory at `mcps/<server-name>`.
-2. If `var.env` exists in the directory, it sources the file to load non-secret environment variables.
+2. If `.var.env` exists in the directory, it sources the file to load non-secret environment variables.
-3. If `sec.env` exists, it uses `sops exec-env` to decrypt the file and inject secrets (like API keys) into the execution environment.
+3. If `.sec.env` exists, it uses `sops exec-env` to decrypt the file and inject secrets (like API keys) into the execution environment.
 4. It reads, and executes the server start command defined in `command.sh` from the server's directory.

 This architecture allows clients to remain unaware of the server's implementation details.
 For example: